FredsTechVerse/elimu-mkononi-backend-beta-v1.0/functions/README.md

 - This operators are used as key value pairs where the key is the operator and the value is the value to be used in the operation. eg `Inventory.find({"quantity": { $gt: 5000}})`
 - Not to forget that the operator is preceded by a dollar sign.
 - They will go a long away in aiding in precision query.
 Eg the pull operator manipulates the database directly while removing token.
+- Be careful with the order of the operator and key!

 #### A DEEPER DIVE INTO THE S3 BUCKET